The Expulsion

 Holbein has inspired the dance of death in Lucerne from 1610.
 Jakob von Wil also starts the dance with an angel with a flaming sword driving Adam and Eve out of Paradise, where they are greeted by Death.
 Notice the apple in Eve's hand.

-The scenes from The Old Testament are not included in the Holbein's dance of death alphabet, but back in 1524 Holbein had designed an alphabet with themes from The Old Testament cut in metal (picture to the right).
+The scenes from The Old Testament are not included in the Holbein's dance of death alphabet, but back in 1524 Holbein had designed an alphabet with themes from the book of Genesis cut in metal (picture to the right).

 Holbein: Abraham and the angel

-Holbein also produced a series of illustrations for The Old Testament.
-When publishing Bibles and Bible picture books, these illustrations were often complemented with the first four pictures from the dance of death: Creation, Temptation and Fall, The Expulsion from Paradise and Life After the Fall.
-The picture to the left is from a picture book from 1547 with Holbein's illustrations from The Old Testament — spiffed up with sundry Bible quotes and didactic poems.
+Holbein also produced a series of illustrations for The Old Testament. under the name Historiarum veteris instrumenti Icones ad vivum expressae.
+The publishers included the first four pictures from the dance of death: Creation, Temptation and Fall, the Expulsion from Paradise and Life After the Fall.
+The picture to the right is from a 1547 edition.

 Variations: Aldegrever, as he is wont to, makes a free interpretation, and Eberhard Kieser copies Aldegrever.